janetschel/janetschel/README.md

 - ⚡ Fun fact **I actually find coffee pretty disgusting**..
 I run on love ❤️

 - 🤔 Interested?
-Visit my [website](http://www.janetschel.de/) for more details
+Visit my [website](https://janetschel.com/) for more details

+- 📚 I also have a Blog.. read more on [here](https://janetschel.com/#/blog) for more details

 - 📫 Visit me on [XING](https://www.xing.com/profile/Jan_Etschel/cv)